 If you aren’t making time for exercise during the day, you’re hurting your ability to stay focused.

 Not everyone is an athlete, and not everyone wants to work out under the scrutiny of their fellow gym-goers.
 And that’s okay.

 At the end of the day, what matters is sustainability.
 If you find it difficult to focus on everyday tasks at work, try engaging in at least 30 minutes of physical activity each day.

 Rather than launch into that soon-to-fail New Year’s resolution approach to exercise, start with literal small steps, like walking the dog or taking the stairs.
 This is one of the most effective ways to focus better.

 If it only takes you five minutes to eat that protein bar at your desk, use the rest of your lunch break to take a walk.
 Even if it’s around the block, you’ll come back feeling refreshed.

 If you’re bored with a work project, it’s easy to fall victim to even the smallest distraction.
-If you’re not enjoying what you’re doing, you’ll have trouble concentrating on it.
-If you’re bored with life in general, you’ll find it difficult to focus on much of anything.
+The same can happen when you’re not enjoying what you’re doing, too.

 The Fix: Get a Fresh Perspective

 The pandemic has put a stranglehold on our social lives.
 Despite the restrictions on seeing other people and going out in public, you need to find a way to put the “social” back in your life.
 This is one of the most important things to remember if you want to know how to improve concentration.